sqlitecloud/docs/src/pages/docs/commands/list-privileges.md

 ---
 title: LIST PRIVILEGES
-description: The LIST PRIVILEGES command returns a rowset that contains a list of all the privileges built-into SQLite Cloud.
+description: The LIST PRIVILEGES command returns a rowset that contains a list of all the privileges built into SQLite Cloud
 ---

 ## Syntax